|

 The cage needs to be large enough to house the bird, his toys, and

-down and be able to flap his wings without his body touching the
+upside down and be able to flap his wings without his body

-sides.
-The cage needs to be as large as your budget can afford and
+touching the sides.
+The cage needs to be as large as your budget

 Breeding:

-hot these birds should be not allowed to breed.
-A temperature above
+too hot these birds should be not allowed to breed.
+A temperature

 Sexing: